AtB-AS/org/rfc/0002_Open-Source-Strategy.md

 There are some things that are crucial for this to work.
 All variables and configuration items should be stored in external storage outside of repositories.
-We cannot share any code from Entur which is not explicitly licensed as Open Source, or any features or APIs marked as private.
+We cannot share any code from Partners which is not explicitly licensed as Open Source, or any features or APIs marked as private.

 While ensuring security, privacy and safety is up catered for, we should strive